JamesTLiu/whisperGUI/README.md

 Whisper's performance varies widely depending on the language.

 Update: openai whisper released a new large model named large-v2.
-The old large model has been renamed to large-v1.The large-v2 model performs better on average than the large-v1 model but not always.Check the result for each file and use large-v1 instead if needed.
+The old large model has been renamed to large-v1.The large-v2 model performs better on average than the large-v1 model but not always.
+Check the result for each file and use large-v1 instead if needed.
 * large-v2 has been known to sometimes generate text which does not match the audio or is missing some text.

 ## Command line usage of whisper